MoAKgit/Generative-Adversarial-Networks-with-Tfrecord-files/README.md

 ![My Image](D.PNG)

-For testing the model, change the defualt of the 'mode' in the arguments to 'test' and run the 'gan_tfrecord.py' agian.
-In this time, the code will automatically load the pretrained weights of genrator and then generate random flowers.
+For testing the model, change the default of the 'mode' in the arguments to 'test' and run the 'gan_tfrecord.py' again.
+At this time, the code will automatically load the pre-trained weights of the genrator and then generate random flowers.
 Here are some generated images:

 ![My Image](flower1.png)